Lachlan Fitzgibbon

-Lachlan Fitzgibbon (born 5 January 1994) is an Australian professional rugby league footballer who last played as forward for the Warrington Wolves in the Super League.
-He previously played for the Newcastle Knights in the NRL.
+Lachlan Fitzgibbon (born 5 January 1994) is an Australian professional rugby league footballer who plays as forward for the South Newcastle Lions in the Newcastle Rugby League.
+He previously played for the Newcastle Knights in the NRL and Warrington Wolves in the Super League.

 Background

 Fitzgibbon was born in North Sydney, New South Wales, Australia and moved to Newcastle at a young age.

 He played his junior rugby league for the South Newcastle Lions in the Newcastle Rugby League.
 He was then signed by the Newcastle Knights.

 Fitzgibbon is the son of nib CEO Mark Fitzgibbon and nephew of Australian Labor Party MP Joel Fitzgibbon.
 Lachlan's grandfather is Eric Fitzgibbon who was an MP for the electorate of Hunter.